KMarkovska/Tank-1990/README.md

 # Tank 1990

-A browser-playable arcade tank defense game inspired by classic 1990s tank battle games.
+A browser-playable arcade tank game for mobile phones, tablets, and computers, inspired by classic 1990s tank games.

 ## Play